keisersoze/assignment2/README.md

 The `operator*` allows the client to multiply two matrices having the same type.
 A sequence of multiplication produces a `multiplication_proxy<E>` object which stores all the matrices converting them into a `matrix_wrap<E>` and the quasi-optimal multiplication order is decided at runtime using the largest-dimension compression heuristic.
 Similarly to the `matrix` class, `multiplication_proxy` comes in a variant for multiplications between matrices with dimensions known at compile-time, i.e. `matrix<E,H,W>`.

 The sum can be performed using the `operator+` between any two matrices of type `T` and `U`, as long as the `operator+` is defined between two expressions having those two types, and returns a new matrix having as element type the type that one would get by summing two expressions of type `T` and `U`.

+### Multiplication proxy

+The role of the `multiplication_proxy` is to store the sequence of matrices in a chain of multiplications and suspend the evaluation of the expression until no more matrices are available.
+Its responsibility is to enforce the sub-optimal largest dimension compression heuristic, and this process happens at runtime.
+Similarly to the `matrix` class, `multiplication_proxy` comes in a variant for multiplications between matrices with dimensions known at compile-time, i.e. `matrix<E,H,W>`.